Stacktape

 customCertificateArn: <<ARN_OF_YOUR_CERTIFICATE>>

-1. After you deploy your hosting bucket, you can find the domain name in Stacktape console in:
+1. After deploying, find the hosting bucket's domain name in the Stacktape Console.

 • You can associate edge-lambda-function with hosting-bucket to be executed: